br-automation-com/paho.mqtt.c-ar/README.md

     IotMqtt is a Function Block based Library with Publish and Subscribe functionality that enables easy usage within the CYCLIC IEC environment.
 Basically this is what you need when you want to communicate with a broker using MQTT.
-    The client is base on the `MQTTAsync` which is capable of running multiple simultaneous connections on the same PLC.
+    The client is based on the `MQTTAsync` which is capable of running multiple simultaneous connections on the same PLC.

 - PahoMQTT